tfsumon/byteboltsec-hugo-test/content/english/blog/what-is-a-data-breach.md

 But when hackers try to overwhelm a web server with a DDoS attack, they are not engaging in a data breach.
 The same applies to such cyberattack techniques as credentials stuffing, brute force attacks, and more.

-In the case of those attacks, the goal for conducting them is not to breach security to compromise data.
+In the case of those attacks, the goal of conducting them is not to breach security to compromise data.

 So, how do data breaches happen, then?